bhauman/rebel-readline/README.md

 `rebel-readline.clojure.line-reader` everything else is just support.

 ## Quick Usage

+These are some quick exmaple demonstrating how to use the rebel-readline API.

 The main way to utililize this readline editor is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.